Jennifer Sevilla: Career

 Sevilla started her Philippine showbiz career at age seven in a Jack 'n Jill snack food commercial in the early '80s.
 She starred in a movie, Kapitan Inggo (1984), that get her nominated as Best Child Actress for the Filipino Academy of Movie Arts and Sciences Awards (aka FAMAS Award).
 She became a mainstay of That's Entertainment, a youth-oriented TV variety show with fellow teen actors: Vina Morales, Keempee de Leon and Ian Veneracion.

 During her teen years, she did more TV commercials for Colgate toothpaste and Newtex Napkins sanitary pads.

-Sevilla an actress for Seiko Film Productions, Inc. and played the third wheel to the Sheryl Cruz-Romnick Sarmenta loveteam movies.
+Sevilla is an actress for Seiko Film Productions, Inc. and played the third wheel to the Sheryl Cruz-Romnick Sarmenta loveteam movies.
 She starred in Puso Sa Puso (1988), Langit At Lupa (1989), and Guhit Ng Palad (1998).

-She did Kung Ako Na Lang Sana (2003) with Sharon Cuneta and Aga Muhlach under Star Cinema.
+She did in Kung Ako Na Lang Sana (2003) with Sharon Cuneta and Aga Muhlach under Star Cinema.
 She also did a film for Gawad Kalinga Paraiso: Tatlong Kwento Ng Pag-asa (2007) with Maricel Soriano.